jostho/trestle/README.md

 ## VM

 Create `Ubuntu 20.04 LTS` VMs on localhost using `virt-install`.
+Provide a [autoinstall](https://ubuntu.com/server/docs/install/autoinstall-reference) file in cloud-init user-data to automate the VM provisioning.
+Setup password-less ssh login to all the VMs from the ansible control node.
 Update `hosts` file with the IP of the VMs.

 ## Cluster